Filing Your Return -> Federal and Provincial Age Amount Tax Credits

 Each province except Quebec has an age amount tax credit which is calculated in the same manner.
 The Quebec tax credit calculation is similar, but combines the credits for taxpayer and spouse in the same calculation, and uses family income in the calculation.
 The Quebec tax credit is calculated on Schedule B. The age amount, amount for a person living alone, and amount for retirement income are calculated on this form.
 The clawback for these combined tax credits is calculated based on family income.
 All or part of the net amount of the tax credit can be claimed on the spouse’s tax return.

 We'll do an example of the age amount tax credit calculation for someone earning in excess of the threshold amount, for the federal and Ontario tax credits.
-Keep in mind that the maximum tax credit is $1,055 federally, $243 for Ontario
+Keep in mind that the maximum tax credit for 2019 is $1,124 federally, $261 for Ontario.

 If an individual dies before their birthday in the tax year in which they would have turned 65, no age amount tax credit can be claimed on their behalf.